Blackpink: Endorsements

 In Asia, Blackpink endorsed Samsung, working with the company on multiple campaigns to promote its electronics products, such as the #danceAwesome challenge to promote Galaxy A. In August 2019, Samsung launched a Blackpink Special Edition set in Southeast Asia, comprising its Galaxy A80, Galaxy Watch Active, and Galaxy Buds.
-The group featured Galaxy S10+ and Galaxy Buds in their "Kill This Love" music video.
-In November 2018, Blackpink became the first-ever regional brand ambassadors for Singaporean e-commerce platform, Shopee, as part of its partnership with YG Group in Southeast Asia and Taiwan.
+The group featured Galaxy S10+ smartphones and Galaxy Buds earbuds in their "Kill This Love" music video.
+In November 2018, Blackpink became the first regional brand ambassador for Singaporean e-commerce platform Shopee, as part of its partnership with YG Group in Southeast Asia and Taiwan.
 Thai bank KBank began its partnership with Blackpink in November 2019.
-In September 2020, Blackpink became spokesperson for Pepsi in the Asia-Pacific region, including Greater China, Philippines, Thailand and Vietnam.
-Philippine telecommunications company Globe Telecom began its partnership with Blackpink in December 2020 as its brand ambassadors.
+In September 2020, Blackpink became a spokesperson for Pepsi in the Asia-Pacific region, including Greater China, the Philippines, Thailand and Vietnam.
+Philippine telecommunications company Globe Telecom began its partnership with Blackpink in December 2020 as its brand ambassador.

-In South Korea, Blackpink have been brand ambassadors or spoke-models of sportswear brand Adidas, luxury hotel and resort Paradise City, contact lens brand Olens, and hair-care brand Mise-En-Scène.
-In July 2018 and August 2020, the group ranked first among all artists in brand reputation based on analyses by The Korea Reputation Research Institute, making them the only female act to do so.
-In May 2017, Blackpink became honorary ambassadors for customs service company Incheon Main Customs; banners and videos featuring their images would greet foreign travelers at Incheon International Airport.
-In April 2018, Blackpink began advertising Sprite Korea.
-In January 2019, the group became the face of Woori Bank.
+In South Korea, Blackpink has been a brand ambassador or spoke-model for Sprite Korea, Woori Bank, Adidas, luxury hotel and resort Paradise City, contact lens brand Olens, and hair-care brand Mise-En-Scène.
+In May 2017, Blackpink became an honorary ambassador for customs service company Incheon Main Customs; banners and videos featuring their images would greet foreign travelers at Incheon International Airport.
 The group also endorsed and collaborated with other high-end brands, such as sportswear brands Puma and Reebok, luxury fashion houses Louis Vuitton and Dior Cosmetics, cosmetics brand Moonshot, handbag brand St. Scott London, and department store Shibuya 109.
 Blackpink also released merchandise in collaboration with Tokyo Girls Collection x Cecil McBee in Japan.
+In July 2018 and August 2020, the group ranked first among all artists in brand reputation based on analyses by The Korea Reputation Research Institute, making them the only female act to do so.